-- A) To advocate for the increased use of lie detectors in criminal investigations. - B) To highlight the accuracy and reliability of lie detector tests. - C) To debunk the myth surrounding lie detectors and reveal their limitations. - D) To propose improvements to the current methodology of lie detector tests. - E) To explore the history and evolution of lie detection technology.
+- A) To advocate for the increased use of lie detectors in criminal investigations. - B) To highlight the accuracy and reliability of lie detector emphasize vurgulamak tests. - refute/ cürütmek To debunk the myth surrounding lie detectors and reveal their limitations. - D) To propose improvements to the current methodology of lie detector tests. - E) To explore the history and evolution of lie detection technology.